testcontainers/testcontainers-go/docs/features/wait/introduction.md

 Testcontainers-go comes with the concept of `wait strategy`, which allows your tests to actually wait for the most useful conditions to be met, before continuing with their execution.
 These wait strategies are implemented in the `wait` package.

-When defining a wait strategy, Testcontainers will create a cancel context with 60 seconds defined as timeout.

-If the default 60s timeout is not sufficient, it can be updated with the `WithStartupTimeout(startupTimeout time.Duration)` function, present at each wait struct.

 Below you can find a list of the available wait strategies that you can use:

 - [Exec](./exec.md)